A Longer Biography

 Vaughan Williams began his Eighth Symphony in 1953 and finished it in 1955.
 It was first performed on 2 May 1956 by Sir John Barbirolli, the work’s dedicatee, and the Halllé Orchestra.
 The symphony has a concentrated energy which shows the eighty-one year-old continuing to experiment both structurally and in terms of orchestral sonorities, in particular using a large supply of extra percussion including, as he put it, “all the ‘phones and ‘spiels known to the composer.”
 In its lightness of mood this, the shortest of the symphonies, links with the Romance for Harmonica (1952) and the Tuba Concerto (1954).
 The symphony has an American extroversion reflecting, perhaps, the composer’s recent visit to the USA.

 Gerald Finzi’s death in 1956 was a major blow.
-He had been a close personal friend whose musical style follows was close to Vaughan Williams’ own.
+He had been a close personal friend.

 In October 1957, a concert at the Royal Festival Hall in London celebrated the composer’s eighty-fifth birthday.
 A poem to mark the occasion by Cecil Day Lewis was read by his actress wife, Jill Balcon, at a party after the concert.